 - Optimize Rule(s) to Use: This field specifies which sequencing rules to use during the optimization.

 - Use Experimental Resource Rules: Use each resource’s “Experimental Rule” during the optimization.
-Experimental rules are the set of optimize rules generally used in What-If scenarios as they provide a way to edit individual resource rules without losing the Normal Rule settings.
+Experimental rules are the set of optimized rules generally used in What-If scenarios as they provide a way to edit individual resource rules without losing the Normal Rule settings.

-Note: The Normal and Experimental Rules can be modified by double-clicking on a resource on the left of the Gantt, and accessing the Optimization | Optimize Rules tab.
+Note: The Normal and Experimental Rules can be modified by double-clicking on a resource on the left of the Gantt and accessing the Optimization | Optimize Rules tab.

 - Release Rule(s) to Use: Each manufacturing order is prevented from scheduling until it is released.
-Release Rules determine how manufacturing orders are released for scheduling during an optimization and therefore supersede the optimize rules.
+Release Rules determine how manufacturing orders are released for scheduling during optimization and therefore supersede the optimize rules.

-- JIT with Resource HeadStart: Release dates for each operation are calculated to target a “Just in Time” completion of the Job/MO need date.
+- JIT with Resource HeadStart: Release dates for each operation are calculated to target a “Just in Time” completion of the Job/MO need a date.
 The JIT Slack Days can be specified for each resource by double-clicking on the resource and changing the “Headstart Span” field of the Optimize tab.
 Each manufacturing order will be released based on the lead Activity’s JIT Start Date minus the HeadStart Span specified for each resource.

 - JIT with Global HeadStart: This option will enable a text box next to the drop-down menu where users can set the number of JIT Slack days to be applied to all resources.
 Each manufacturing order will be released based on the lead Activity’s JIT Start Date minus the JIT Slack specified.

 - Drum-Buffer-Rope: The DBR calculations are used to manage the release date for operations that have consistent capacity-constrained resources.
 Each manufacturing order is released based on its DBR Release Date minus the JIT Slack Days specified in the optimize settings.